jrbhowells/Lab2-Colour-Perception/README.md

 Note the following: Red peppers have a signal predominantly in the red channel.
 Yellow and green peppers have a signal in both the red and green channels.
 White objects, such as the garlic in the foreground, have a strong signal in all three channels.

-Examine the size and type of the various image variables shown on the right side of the Matlab window (i.e RGB, R, G, B and I).
+Examine the information shown on the right side of the Matlab window.
+Explain their dimensions and data type of the variables RGB, R, G, B and I.

 ### Task 12 - Map RGB image to HSV space and into separate channels